ManashPratimBaro/NL-To-SQL-Chatbot/README.md

 Overview
 The AI-Powered Natural Language to SQL Query Generator is a Natural Language Processing (NLP) project that aims to simplify database querying by translating plain English queries into SQL commands.
 This project enhances accessibility and user experience, making data interaction more intuitive across various domains, including business intelligence and academic research.

-# Table of Contents
+## **Table of Contents**
-Features
+- Features
-Technologies Used
+- Technologies Used
-Installation
+- Installation
-Usage
+- Usage
-Project Structure
+- Project Structure
-Contributing
+- Contributing
-License
-Acknowledgements

 # Features
 Convert natural language queries into SQL commands.